contiamo/operational-visualizations/docs/adr/0006-static-vs-dynamic-check.md

 }
 ```

-And now we want to refactor all chart to have consistent interface, so it would be easy to interchnage them.
+And now we want to refactor all chart to have consistent interface, so it would be easy to interchange them.

 Pretty similar thing happens in `PivotGrid`: